 As well as a variety of wetlands birds, such as Brolga, Jabiru, Comb Crested Jacana, Sacred Kingfishers and Royal Spoonbills, we may also have the opportunity to see a range of other birds such as Crimson finches, Double Barred Finches, Rainbow Bee-Eaters and the Rainbow Pitta.

 We continue along the Arnhem Highway and depending on time and conditions, we visit either Leaning Tree Lagoon or Djukbinj National Park for some further bird watching opportunities.

-After the cruise, we make our way into World Heritage listed Kakadu National park.
+This morning we make our way into World Heritage listed Kakadu National park.
 Kakadu is the largest national park in Australia, has some of the world’s finest rock art and a variety of habitats, including floodplains and savannah woodlands.

 Kakadu's many habitats support more than 280 species of birds, or about one-third of Australia's bird species.
 Some birds range over a number of habitats, but many are found in only one environment, including the Chestnut-quilled Rock-Pigeon, Banded Fruit-Dove, White- Lined Honeyeater and the White-throated Grasswren, which are only found within or near Kakadu National Park.